 Losses of phosphorus (P) occur both in forms of dissolved P (DP) and particulate P (PP).
 While the bioavailability of PP form varies from 10 to 90 %, the DP is assumed to be readily bioavailable.
 Results from research projects and monitoring programs show extremely high DP losses from soil with small P sorption capacity (PSC).

-The project will be performed in four steps:
+The project was conducted in four steps:

 Targeting soils with small PSC will increase cost-efficiency of abatement measures and at the same time identify other areas of arable land which are more resilient and allow intensified agricultural production without threatening water quality.

-Djodjic, F., M. Bieroza & L. Bergström.
+- Djodjic, F., M. Bieroza & L. Bergström.
 2021.
 Land use, geology and soil properties control nutrient concentrations in headwater streams.
 Science of The Total Environment, Volume 772, 2021, 145108